HamedHeli/CovidDeathAndVax/README.md

       This project includes the common transactions for ETL process; I use it as a reference.
 Few examples of the transactions are as follows:

-     * Implementing Lookup function in SQL by using JOIN and UNION
+     * Implementing Lookup function in SQL by using JOIN, UNION, and CTE
      * Checking fonr NULL or a string trend in the data
      * Using CASE, COALENSCE, and PARTITION